Bake or Break

 Because you’re not making homemade caramel for this recipe, it’s a lot easier than you might expect!
 Here’s what you’ll need to do.

-Bake.
-Place the pan in the oven and bake for 30 to 35 minutes, or until the cake is lightly browned and a toothpick inserted into the center comes out clean.
+Until the cake is set, golden, and a pick inserted into the center comes out clean.

 Tips for Success